-- · Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.

-12. Replace the lamp cover on the projector.
+- · Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screws. - 8.
+Ensure the handle is fully laid flat and locked in place. - 9.
+Replace the lamp cover by sliding it into place.

-13. Tighten the screw that secures the lamp cover.
+10. Tighten the screw that secures the lamp cover.

-- · Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 14. .Connect the power and restart the projector.
+- · Loose screw may cause a bad connection, which could result in malfunction.

+- Do not over tighten the screw.

+- 11. Restart the projector.